DanielSakarli/dolphin_wet/Code/carecentive-framework/api-docs.md

     HTTP status: 201

-    The response body will be the good health object that has been inserted to database.
+    The response body will be the good housing object that has been inserted to database.

     ```json
     // This is a example